adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.9.42 =
+* Updated the readme.txt to reflect that the plugin is tested and working with WordPress 5.4.1.
+* Updated the readme.txt to reflect that the plugin is tested and working with v1.5.3 of the AMP plugin.

+= 1.9.41 =
+* Updated the readme.txt to reflect that the plugin is tested and working with WordPress 5.4.0.
+* Updated the readme.txt to reflect that the plugin is tested and working with v1.5.1 of the AMP plugin.
+* Updated the contextual help system to eliminate use of newly deprecated WP hooks.
+* Updated the copyright date to 2020.

 = 1.9.40 =
 * Updated the readme.txt to reflect that the plugin is tested and working with WordPress 5.3.2.